liqd/adhocracy-plus/README.md

 ## Contributing or maintaining your own fork

-If you found an issue, want to contribute, or would like to add your own features to your own version of adhocracy+, check out [contributing](./docs/contributing.md).
+If you found an issue, want to contribute, or would like to add your own features to your own version of adhocracy+, check out our [contributing](./docs/contributing.md) document.

 ## Security